What does being a Content Writer at BabelQuest involve, and how do I spend my time?

-In my role as a junior content writer, I find stories from subject matter experts and turn them into pieces of writing to attract and engage potential customers.
-The content I write can range from website copy and guides to articles, social media posts and scripts.
-As you might expect, these are always unique to the client and their audience.
+In my role as a Content Writer, I work closely with my clients and their customers to find compelling stories and turn them into pieces of written content.
+The forms that I tackle can range from website copy and long-form guides to articles, social media posts and even scripts, sometimes.
+As you might expect, these are always unique to the client, their audience, and their goals.

 After a go-to breakfast of green tea and porridge, I arrive at the office around half eight.
 (This often varies, dependent on buses and how I’m feeling that particular morning — we set our own hours here.)